laikw/bankdm-build/instructions.md

 ![studio](img/studio10.png)

-- Click on the `Local path` link beside the modelbuild repo.
+- Click on the `Local path` link beside the modelbuild repo (first repo in the list).
 This will bring you to the directory.

 ![studio](img/studio11.png)